David Arnold Research

 Commissioner of ASI, and Steve Merkowitz who manages the NASA funding for ILRS.

 5a.
-The security of SAO - the insecurity of ILRS.
+The security of SAO - the insecurity of self employment.

 As a full time employee, I was protected by all the laws and rules designed to

-protect employees from being exploited.
-As a contractor it was now my responsibility
+protect employees.
+As a contractor it was now my responsibility to protect myself.

 5b.
 My pay scale